 Richmond Sports Council

-This group was established in December 1982 for the purpose of representing sports groups within the community, and to coordinate participation of these groups in relevant issues affecting the community.
-The council represents all sports groups registered within the Parks and Recreation Department.
+The Richmond Sports Council was established in December 1982 for the purpose of representing sports groups within Richmond, and to coordinate participation of these groups in relevant issues affecting the community.
+The council represents all sports groups registered within the Community Services Division.

 The office address is: